oracle/oracle-database-operator/README.md

     This is the default mode, in which OraOperator is deployed to operate in a cluster, and to monitor all the namespaces in the cluster.

-  - Grant the `serviceaccount:oracle-database-operator-system:default` clusterwide access for the resources by applying [cluster-role-binding.yaml](./rbac/cluster-role-binding.yaml)
+  - Grant the `serviceaccount:oracle-database-operator-system:oracle-database-operator-controller-manager` clusterwide access for the resources by applying [cluster-role-binding.yaml](./rbac/cluster-role-binding.yaml)

     ```sh
       kubectl apply -f rbac/cluster-role-binding.yaml